tewendel/interkit-masterarbeit/svelte-admin/README.md

 Global variables are defined in `src/globals.envsub.js`.
 When the webserver is started, `$VAR` get substituted by the variable in .env (development) or in the environment (production).

 (Maybe put them in index.html and get rid of globals.envsub.js)

+## deploy with docker-compose

+`cp docker-compose.env.example` and adjust values

+`docker-compose up` should create a local test deployment